 Will the online poker room be available in my region?

 The site operates internationally under a Malta license—so if you usually have access to the international player pools on sites like PokerStars, 888, and partypoker, you should be able to access RIO Poker when it launches.
-This includes Canada, South America much of Europe, including Sweden, Finland, Russia and Germany (with the exception of one state).
+This includes Canada, South America much of Europe, including Sweden, Finland, Netherlands, Russia, and Germany (with the exception of one state).
 It is available in the UK too, thanks to RIO’s UKGC license.

 The company is considering its options in the smaller licensed jurisdictions, like Denmark and Bulgaria.
 It is not expected to be live in these jurisdictions at launch.
 Similarly, jurisdictions with segregated player pools are also understood to be on its radar—Spain, France, Italy, Portugal etc—but not on the immediate roadmap.